 Both oxycodone and hydrocodone are sold as brand-name drugs and as generic alternatives.
 Generic medications are cheaper than their brand-name counterparts.
 For that reason, you may wish to try the generic versions.

-If you need to use the brand name but find that the price tag is too high, prescription drug insurance and prescription coupons may help reduce your total cost.
+If you need to use the brand name but the cost is too high, prescription drug insurance and prescription coupons may help reduce your total cost.
 Talk with your pharmacist about the savings you’re eligible to receive.

 The most common side effects of oxycodone and hydrocodone are similar.
 These side effects include:

-Oxycodone is more likely to cause side effects of dizziness and drowsiness, as well as fatigue, headaches, and feelings of euphoria.
+Oxycodone is more likely to cause dizziness and drowsiness as well as fatigue, headaches, and feelings of euphoria.
 Hydrocodone is more likely to cause constipation and stomach pain.

 Severe, though less common, side effects include: